 One of the best aspects of modern Microwaves is how inexpensive they are.
 Lowest end microwaves often cost $50-$60 with the most expensive microwaves selling for $300.
 Below we have a few microwaves at different price points that you can compare.

 Microwaves have made massive advances since their early days as a six-foot-tall Radarange that weighs 750 pounds and costs $56,000 in today’s money.
 With their ease of use, compact design, and the ability to cook a wide range of dishes, Microwaves have become indispensable tools for preparing on the road.

 Consider picking up a Microwave when you head out on the road next.
-Below are our rankings for some of the best microwaves to get you started!

 Watch this space for our next Cooking Appliance Post regarding Blenders!
 Drive safe out there!

 This blog post is for informational purposes only.
 ShipEX makes no warranties about the completeness, reliability or accuracy of this information.
 Any action that you take upon the information on this website is strictly at your own risk, and ShipEX will not be liable for any losses and damages in connection therewith.
 Furthermore, nothing in this blog alters ShipEX Policies which are subject to change without notice.